-The UK Government have set the six major utility companies a target to reduce carbon emissions.
-The scheme is known as CERT and is available to occupiers of private domestic households.
-Our Insulation page contains more information on how to qualify for a Cavity Wall Grant.
+The UK Government have set the six major energy suppliers a target to reduce carbon emissions.
+The scheme is known as ECO (the Energy Companies Obligation) and is available to occupiers of private domestic households.

-Don't wait to claim your Free Insulation Grant, as there is no guarantee that they will last.
-Once the funding runs out, the scheme will end.
-Apply Online.
+Don't wait to claim your Free Insulation grant, as there is no guarantee that they will last.
+Once the funding runs out, the scheme will end. apply online today.

 What Is Cavity Wall Insulation?

 If your home has cavity walls, Insulation can be fitted between the two layers of brickwork or between brick and breeze block.
 The material typically used by Installers on the Grant scheme is a shredded mineral wool (glass fibre).

 Small holes are drilled through the T joints in the mortar and the Insulation is blown in.
 Once the cavity is filled to the correct density, the machine cuts off.
 The Insulation must be installed from the bottom of the walls to the top so if you live in a flat, your neighbours above and/or below will also need Insulation.

 - From the ground to the roof.